reflectoring/reflectoring.github.io/_posts/kotlin-vs-java-part-1.md

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-testing" %}

-By the end of this article, you’ll be able to understand:
+By the end of this article, you’ll get a solid understanding:
 *How to create your first kotlin application?
 *How to create your first kotlin file?
 *The difference between val keyword and var keyword and when to use them with your properties?